GSA/fedramp-gov/pages/challenge.md

 <div class="inner">
 <div id="challenge">
 <h3>CHALLENGE</h3>
-<p>Although more Agencies than ever now adopt secure cloud technologies, challenges remain.
+<p>Although Agencies are adopting secure cloud technologies at record-high levels, challenges remain.
 The Federal Risk and Authorization Management Program (FedRAMP) strives to continuously improve how we support our customers.
 In an effort to enhance and evolve our program, the FedRAMP Program Management Office (PMO) seeks to leverage the power and insights of the cybersecurity community.
-Respondents have the opportunity to help guide what the PMO takes on next and ensure that the government keeps federal data secure while bolstering modernization efforts.</p>
+Respondents have the opportunity to help guide what the PMO’s takes on next and ensure that the government keeps federal data secure while bolstering modernization efforts.</p>
 <div class="video-responsive">
 	<iframe width="560" height="315" src="https://www.youtube.com/embed/lil6wFSajCg" frameborder="0" allowfullscreen></iframe>
 </div>